UbiCastTeam/moodle-mod_ubicast/how to rename plugin.md

 With your browser go to:
 https://[your-moodle]//admin/index.php

-Click on "upgrade" and fill the MediaServer url, key and secret when asked.
+Click on "upgrade" and fill the Nudgis url, key and secret when asked.

 ## 4. Rename tables and in the database